MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

+# Week 33 :

+We've finished IBM training.
+It was about Predictive Analytics Modeler.
+We'll be having an exam for the certificate after the Eid inshallah.
+I'm not sure if the training will directly benefit me or not.
+I loved the dedication of the instructors.
+The content itself was somehow not very difficult.
+I know I'm just tired.
+It's the 2nd day of Eid El Fatr but I'm preparing for the interviews.

 # Week 32 :

 I'm trying to energize myself.
 Very little time left.